EkuboProtocol/atomic-arbitrage-bot/README.md

 It can be improved in a number of **important** ways, including:
 - The bot does not account for gas, so it is not always profitable
 - Arbitrage _could_ be done in the context of a lock without ever holding the token--this would mean you can arbitrage tokens without ever holding them
+- The free, public quoting API has multiple layers of caching.
+Arbitrage quotes may already be stale and fail when executed with low slippage tolerance

 # Instructions